 When shopping for cookware, avoid products that make bold claims without evidence.

-Brands like Our Place, Farberware, Blue Diamond, Gotham Steel, and Pioneer Woman may seem appealing due to celebrity endorsements, infomercials, or bold claims in their ads.
+Brands like Caraway, Our Place, Farberware, Blue Diamond, Gotham Steel, Pioneer Woman, and Rachael Ray may seem appealing due to celebrity endorsements, infomercials, or bold claims in their ads.
 But they fail to deliver reliable performance based on my experience.

 For stainless steel cookware that heats evenly, retains heat well, and will last for years, look for fully-clad pans that are at least 3 mm thick and made from quality materials like 300 series 18/10 stainless steel.